 The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); RF-715-14 (Admissions and Orientation of Youth in DJS Facilities) and OPS-913-15 (Reporting and Investigating Child Abuse and Neglect) provides multiple internal ways for residents to report sexual abuse and harassment retaliation, staff neglect or violation of responsibilities that may have contributed to such incidents.
 Residents are informed verbally and in writing on how to report sexual abuse and sexual harassment.
 These various ways of reporting include advising an administrator, a staff member, telephone line (GTL-211), placing a written complaint in the grievance box and third party.
-While touring the entire detention facility, it was observed certain areas had limited postings, however, other areas administrative area, classrooms area, case management/mental health offices, library, kitchen and dining area, and five (5) housing units had postings of the PREA information (called PREA Zone), victim advocate services information, and pamphlets.
+While touring the entire detention facility, it was observed the the lobby and administrative area with offices, master control, intake and holding area, medical area, school and classrooms area, mental health offices, library, kitchen and dining area, and three (3) housing units had postings of the PREA information, victim advocate services information, and pamphlets.
 Reporting procedures are provided to residents through the handbook and pamphlets.
 Resident interviews indicated several ways to report sexual abuse and sexual harassment.
 They can directly pick up and dial "211" (hot line), speak with a staff they trust or third party.
 However, most residents did not identify the grievance box nor the child advocate as a means to report sexual abuse and sexual harassment.
 This was pointed out during the exit debriefing and will be looked at by the executive staff.
 Additional education has been provided to the staff and residents on this process.
-Most resident and staff interviews along with the resident's handbook, supporting documentation and posted signs verified compliance with this standard.
-Postings in the gymnasium/lobby, intake/master control area, medical and education areas were updated with additional information after the on-site visit.
-Since the initial review and on-site visit, the documentation was received prior to the submission of this report.
-The information was reviewed by this auditor and the detention facility is in full compliance with this standard.
+All resident and staff interviews along with the resident's handbook, supporting documentation and posted signs verified compliance with this standard.